johnnietse/travelExpenseTracker/README.md

 **travelExpenseTracker** is an Android app specifically designed for the **Queen's Student Cluster Competition Team** to efficiently track their travel expenses and incomes while participating in **SC24** ([sc24.supercomputing.org](https://sc24.supercomputing.org)) and **SC25**.
 The app allows users to log transactions and visualize financial data with charts.
 While the app provides a comprehensive list of recorded transactions, users must manually transfer these records into Excel spreadsheets to generate financial statements.

 ## Purpose of building this app
-As the **Financial Lead** for the team, I wanted to create a tool that would simplify financial tracking for everyone involved.
+As the **Financial Lead** for the team, I wanted to create a tool that would simplify financial tracking for everyone involved and help me manage the team's finances more effectively.
+This app allows me to track each competition member's expenses and incomes during their travels.
+When they return, I use the recorded list of transactions to review and organize the team's budget, ensuring everything aligns with our financial goals.
+While the app doesn't directly generate Excel spreadsheets, it provides all the necessary details to manually create financial statements based on the recorded data.

+This project reflects my dedication to keeping our team organized and financially prepared, so we can focus on achieving success at the competitions.

 ## Features